Stabilization of Integral Difference Equations by Solving a Corona Problem: Numerical simulations

-This equation corresponds to the time-domain formulation of the Corona problem~\eqref{eq:notre_corona_pb}.
-To solve~\eqref{eq:conv_n_equal_1_rewritten}, we discretize the measures \(P\) and \(Q\) (defined in~\eqref{def:mesures_Q_P}) and apply a least-squares procedure.
+This academic example falls outside the frameworks considered in~\cite{auriol2024stabilizationintegraldelayequations}-\cite{BPAuriol_fredholm}.
+We solve the time-domain formulation of~\eqref{eq:notre_corona_pb} by discretizing the measures \( R_j = \mathcal{L}^{-1} (r_j) \) and applying a least-squares procedure.
 The resulting gains are then truncated in order to obtain compact support through an additional minimization step (see Figure~\ref{fig:gains}).
 This approach proves to be both simple and robust.
-The convergence is rapid, with an error on the order of \(10^{-7}\).
-Figure~\ref{fig:dynamic} shows the evolution of the principal part (without the distributed state delay), the open-loop system~\eqref{main IDE} with \(U \equiv 0\), and the norm of the closed-loop system~\eqref{main IDE}-\eqref{eq:U_form}.
-Interestingly, the supports of the gains satisfy $ S_1 \leq \tau_* = 4, \quad S_{2} \leq \theta_* = \frac{\pi}{2},$ a property consistently observed in simulations.
-While such constraints were enforced in~\cite{auriol2024stabilizationintegraldelayequations}, only the bounds~\eqref{eq:supports_Si} are theoretically available here.
-A rigorous explanation of why $S_1 = \tau_*$ and $S_2 = \theta_*$ satisfy~\eqref{eq:supports_Si} for $\epsilon=\eta$ remains an open question.
+Figure~\ref{fig:dynamic} shows the evolution of the principal part (without the distributed state delay) in open-loop with \(U \equiv 0\), the open-loop system~\eqref{main IDE} with \(U \equiv 0\), and the closed-loop system~\eqref{main IDE}-\eqref{eq:U_form}.